GfSE/SAF-Specification/developing-saf/viewpoints/Logical-Structure-Viewpoint.md

 Note: Multiple relationships to a kind of element are allowed meaning, that this kind of element is used in several roles.

 ## Profile Model Reference
+The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|
 |---|---|
 |[SAF_LogicalElement](../../stereotypes.md#SAF_LogicalElement)|[Logical Element](../concept/concepts.md#Logical-Element)|